thingsboard/thingsboard.github.io/docs/iot-gateway/install/windows.md

 ### Step 2.
 Download and unzip installation files

-Create working directory, for example "C:\tb-gateway".
+Create a working directory, for example, "C:\tb-gateway".
 Download and unzip [this installation archive](https://github.com/thingsboard/thingsboard-gateway/releases/download/v1.2.1/tb-gateway-windows-1.2.1.zip) to the working directory.
 The working directory should look like this after installation